ranujasanmir/PixPick/README.md

 # PixPick - A GUI Manga, Manhua, Manhwa and Comic Downloader

+<a href="" target="_blank" style="display: inline-block"; background-color: #28a745; color: white; padding: 10px 20px; font-size: 18px; font-weight: bold; text-decoration: none; border-radius: 5px;">Download Now</a>

 ### Important Note

-Base of this application was originally a plugin for **Animate-RX AI** and We do not added it to the AI.
+Base of this application was originally a plugin for **Animate-RX AI** and We didn't added it to the AI.
 And We build application with that base code.
 Use at your own discretion.
 Do not download copyrighted content with this.
 We discourage any illegal usage.

 #### Liability and License Notice
 PixPick and its maintainers cannot be held liable for misuse of this application, as stated in the [MIT license](https://github.com/ranujasanmir/PixPick/blob/main/LICENSE).